Windwood Volunteer Handbook

 • VOLUNTEER STATEMENT OF CONFIDENTIALITY

-• Windwood Farm Home for Children values our relationship with volunteers.
-We hope to make your visit with us a memorable experience for both you and for our staff and clients.
+Windwood Farm Home for Children values our relationship with volunteers.
+We hope to make your visit with us a memorable experience for you and our residents.

 This signed statement will be kept on file with our Volunteer Coordinator.